 Pre-positioning of surface assets prior to human inhabitation.

 There will likely be multiple communication paths for imagery, depending upon what imagery is in use.
 The lander spacecraft should have communication to the orbiting spacecraft, orbiting relay satellites, and direct links to Earth.
 The fixed EVA cameras may be hardwired to the lander, but may be wireless.
 The EVA suit cameras will certainly need wireless communication links to the lander spacecraft as well as any rover that might be used.
 The rover will require communications to the lander, orbiting spacecraft, and Earth.
 There will also be a need for multiple simultaneous video transmissions from any surface operations.
+Details relating to the implementation of wireless networks for space applications may be found in the Wireless Network Communications Overview for Space Mission Operations green book, produced by the SOIS Onboard Wireless Working Group [5].

 Much more than in LEO operations, differing communication paths will provide for an extremely wide range of possible throughputs.
 The correct usage of priorities and time-to-live values must be decided based on mission requirements and operational constraints.